call911nowplz/Spiriten.cf/Server_Side/server_proxies.md

 [LilyPad](https://github.com/LilyPad/JLilyPad) : A seperate proxy with its own API and plugins that is most likely discontinued.

 [Miners-League-BungeeCord](https://github.com/root1599/Miners-League-BungeeCord) : MLBC (for short) is a fork of BungeeCord created by and used by the Miners League Minigames Network for any custom patches/features they may need.

+[Mudslide](https://github.com/Pemigrade/mudslide) : Mudslide is a fork of Avalanche meant to continue it on.
+It is developed by the GitHub account Pemigrade (they run Birdflop hosting) with the only known feature being "support for a custom server name".
+I have no idea which version it supports (likely 1.16) and should note it seems abandoned.

 [NachoBungee](https://github.com/CobbleSword/NachoBungee) : NachoBungee is by the guys from NachoSpigot, which is a bad sign.
 On the GitHub page they list off features of what they forked, nothing new.
 Basically just Travertine I guess.